aklump/loft_deploy/documentation/source/hooks.md

 ## Hook Functions

+* You may use [Cloudy](https://github.com/aklump/cloudy) functions in your hooks.
-For a list of all functions available in your hooks see _includes/function.sh_.
+* See other Loft Deploy functions in _includes/function.sh_.

 See also [sanitization using hooks](@sanitize).